secretstartups/handbook/content/handbook/people-group/visas.md

 You can *not* expense relocation costs.

 Please note, that GitLab is only able to cover the costs of one VISA attempt.
-If your VISA request is rejected, team members are free to re-submit at their discretion, but unfortunately any additional attempts cannot be expensed.
+If your VISA request is rejected, team members are free to re-submit at their discretion and any additional costs will be need to be covered by the team member.

 ### Arranging a visa for travel